stargate/data-api/docs/jsonapi-spec.md

 information about what was successfully completed.
 See [Response Messages](#messagingResponse) for the structure of responses, and [Commands](#commands) for individual command responses.
-Multiple errors may be returned, the server should rationalise the errors by category. e.g. it should not return 10 errors that each say "DB service timeout", rather it should return a single error that covers the 10 documents this happened to.
+Multiple errors may be returned, the server should rationalize the errors by category. e.g. it should not return 10 errors that each say "DB service timeout", rather it should return a single error that covers the 10 documents this happened to.